 Raley’s has helped us with this problem with their new private-label foods!
 High-quality foods, even tons of organic foods, at a fraction of the cost of name brands!

 Raley’s private-label foods are everyday products that you always use!
-And check out that price on the Organic Cage Free Eggs!
+Check out the price of organic cage-free eggs!
 Most brands of organic eggs are double the cost!
 It just got less expensive to do my weekly grocery shopping!

 I know you have heard me gush about Raley’s Shelf Guide and how it makes it much easier to find gluten free foods (and healthier options.)
 Think of Raley’s Shelf Guide as your wellness tool whenever you shop.
 You can read more about their shelf guide and try these delicious Egg Muffin Cups.

-Step 1: Add all of the dry ingredients into a large mixing bowl.
-Mix well.
+Step 1: Add all of the dry ingredients to a large

 Step 2: Add the wet ingredients to a bowl and whisk to blend.
 I melted the coconut oil and then tempered the eggs so they didn’t cook them.